andresr-dev/HabitTracking/README.md

 # HabitTracking
-This App helps you to track your habits and shows you your progress in a line chart
+This App helps you keep track of your habits and shows you your progress in a line chart.